 Trellises & Vine Supports

-Vertical plant structures are not only great for supporting vining plants, they can be beautiful too.
+Vertical plant structures are great for supporting vines, and they are beautiful too.
 The vertical gardening ideas in this section are not only functional, they will add architecture and character to your garden.

 Whether you want to grow vining flowers or vegetables, any of these structures will add a decorative touch to your garden that will make visitors stop and take notice.